Unfortunately, I’m returning to the subject of Donald Trump, this time in his doings as a private citizen. They are ominous.

 “And they just might.”

 The American system relies on free and fair elections.
 When a losing candidate alleges that because he lost, an election was rigged, he discredits the process on which democracy is based.
-And when voters, in this case fans of Donald Trump, cheer him on for making such an assertion, the system is threatened by their acceptance of a delusion.
+And when voters, in this instance fans of Donald Trump, cheer him on for making such an assertion, the system is threatened by their acceptance of a delusion.

 Then. when candidates for other state or national offices ride along on the cheers, as in Arizona, the damage is magnified.